agrc/cambiador/README.md

 1. edit the `app.config` file for the database connection
 1. bump the version in the `cambiador.csproj`
 1. build the project into a single file
-   `dotnet publish --runtime win-x64 -c Release /p:PublishSingleFile=true /p:DebugType=None`
+   `dotnet publish -c Release /p:DebugType=None`
-1. deploy the `cambiador.exe` file that will be created in `bin/release/netcoreapp-3.1/win-64/publish` to the place where it will run
+1. deploy the `cambiador.exe` file that will be created in `bin/release/net5.0/win-64/publish` to the place where it will run